 We will be using Precalculus, Mathematics For Calculus, 7thedition written by James Stewart et al.

-Each lecture has examples with a Show Solution button.
+A few examples will have a Show Solution button.
 I recommend when you are reading through the notes to try solving the problem on paper, then comparing your solution after.
-This can help solidify the concept in your mind because you are actively involved, instead of passively reading.

-Quizzes will be in person every Tuesday, except for the first week.
-They will be held during the last 10-15 minutes of class and will cover the previous week's material.
+Quizzes will be in person every Monday during the last 15 minutes of class.
+They will cover the material from the previous week.

 Exam dates: